shpwrck/openshift-node-upgrade-mutex-operator/docs/USAGE.md

 metadata:
   name: k8s-example
 spec:
-  job_name: "Job Name" # Jobs will be run with this prefix name
+  jobName: "Job Name" # Jobs will be run with this prefix name
-  job_namespace: "Job Namespace" # Jobs will be run in this namespace
+  jobNamespace: "Job Namespace" # Jobs will be run in this namespace
-  job_spec: # Accepts full 'batch/v1' job spec
+  jobSpec: # Accepts full 'batch/v1' job spec
     selector: {}
     template:
       metadata: